 If you have suffered a running-related injury, you need to see a health care professional who can help you establish the root cause of your problem rather than just treat the symptoms.

 The single biggest factor that causes injuries in runners is doing too much too soon.
 The second biggest factor is your biomechanics (running technique).

 If you improve your running technique, you are therefore less likely to get injured.

 A running-specific biomechanical assessment can be a real eye-opener.

 Something as simple as a stiff ankle or a tight hamstring for example, can change the way you move.
 A proper biomechanical screening test will help to identify any potential problem areas in your body, allowing you to focus your rehabilitation plan on sorting them out.

-The Body Mechanic have helped thousands of runners return from injury and achieve their running goals.
+The Body Mechanic has helped thousands of runners return from injury and achieve their running goals.
 If you are ready to return to running after injury, we recommend you follow our simple structured guide.

-We highly recommend this 3 minute morning stretch ritual.
+We also highly recommend this 3 minute morning stretch ritual.
 Do this simple 3 minute routine everyday for 30 days and we guarantee you will notice a difference in your flexibility.